junxit/us-congress-bills-111/metadata.md

 - 2009-12-11 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the question of adoption of amendments which were debated earlier and on which further proceedings were postponed.
 - 2009-12-11 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the question of adoption of amendments which were debated earlier and on which further proceedings were postponed.
 - 2010-01-20 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2010-05-20 — Amendment SA 4172 agreed to in Senate by Unanimous Consent.
+- 2010-05-20 — Amendment SA 4172 proposed by Senator Dodd. (consideration: CR S4078; text: CR S4078) To amend the title.
+- 2010-05-20 — Measure laid before Senate by unanimous consent. (consideration: CR S4077-4078)
+- 2010-05-20 — Passed Senate in lieu of S. 3217 with an amendment and an amendment to the Title by Yea-Nay Vote.
+59 - 39.
+Record Vote Number: 162. (text: CR 5/25/2010 S4239-4394)
+- 2010-05-20 — Passed/agreed to in Senate: Passed Senate in lieu of S. 3217 with an amendment and an amendment to the Title by Yea-Nay Vote.
+59 - 39.
+Record Vote Number: 162.(text: CR 5/25/2010 S4239-4394)
+- 2010-05-20 — See also S. 3217.
+- 2010-05-20 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2010-05-20 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2010-05-20 — Senate amendment agreed to: Amendment SA 4172 agreed to in Senate by Unanimous Consent.
+- 2010-05-20 — Senate amendment proposed (on the floor): Amendment SA 4172 proposed by Senator Dodd.(consideration: CR S4078; text: CR S4078)
+- 2010-05-20 — Senate amendment submitted
+- 2010-05-20 — Senate insisted on its amendments, requested a conference. (consideration: CR S4078)
+- 2010-05-20 — Senate struck all after the Enacting Clause and substituted the language of S.3217 amended. (consideration: CR S4077)